IBM/mobx-react-router/README.md

 # mobx-react-router

+## Note 2021-8-16 update v7 for compatible with history v5

 Keep your MobX state in sync with react-router via a `RouterStore`.

 Router location state is **observable**, so any references to it in `MobX`